jdavisclark/CaseConversion/readme.md

 "Preferences" -> "Browse Packages" option in sublime takes you.

 #### Package Control
 Add https://github.com/jdc0589/CaseConversion as a Package Control repository.
-JsFormat will show up in the package install list.
+CaseConversion will show up in the package install list.

 ## Contributors